What is Subutex?

 - sedatives like valium, including diazepam, alprazolam, lorazepam, etc

-- medicines that affect levels of serotonin in your body
+- medications that affect levels of serotonin in your body

 - cold or allergy medicines